-"Most skin infections and ear infections are secondary to allergies and the resulting itchiness," she says.
-"Appropriate medications can quickly clear up a skin infection, only to have it relapse because the underlying allergic condition was not treated.
+"Most skin infections and ear infections are secondary to allergies and the resulting itchiness," Hohenhaus says.
+"Appropriate medications can quickly clear up a skin infection only to have it relapse because the underlying allergic condition was not treated.
 Thankfully, there are many options to treat allergies in pets.
 Flea infestations can also be the cause of some skin infections.
 Treatment of fleas will be necessary to treat the secondary infection."

 In some cases, the answer to a strong odor may lie right under your nose: Your dog may need to be groomed more often.

-Dr. Patrick Mahaney, the industry’s leading veterinarian, explains, "Many dogs may smell different as a result of the frequency which with they are bathed, the type of shampoo or conditioner used in the grooming process, the needed amount of brushing or combing that is or is not being met (non-shedding dogs needing more frequency brushing/combing, etc.)."
+Dr. Patrick Mahaney, the industry’s leading veterinarian, explains, "Many dogs may smell different as a result of the frequency with which they are bathed, the type of shampoo or conditioner used in the grooming process, the needed amount of brushing or combing that is or is not being met (non-shedding dogs needing more frequency brushing/combing, etc.)."

-"While the urban legend is that this odor comes from eating a corn-based diet, the real reason is bacteria and yeast that live on the skin between the toes and pads of the foot," Dr. Coger says.
+"While the urban legend is that this odor comes from eating a corn-based diet, the real reason is bacteria and yeast that live on the skin between the toes and pads of the foot," Coger says.
 "Diet may have an influence in making it easier for some microbes to thrive in the canine foot environment — grains and starches are more acidic and promote inflammation in the body, changing the pH and chemical nature of the paw.
 This favors yeast and certain microbes, which are actually responsible for the smell.
 Anecdotally, dogs fed a natural diet with few or no starches rarely have 'Frito feet.'"